neondatabase/website/content/docs/functions/window-lead.md

 ---
 title: Postgres lead() window function
-subtitle: Use `lead` to access values from subsequent rows in a result set
+subtitle: Use lead() to access values from subsequent rows in a result set
 enableTableOfContents: true
 updatedOn: '2024-02-08T09:30:00.000Z'
 ---

 The `lead` function in Postgres is a window function that allows you to access values from subsequent rows in a result set without the need for a self-join.

-It is useful for comparing values between the current row and a later row, for example, when calculating the time until the next event, determining the next event in a sequence, or analyzing trends in time series data.
+It's useful for comparing values between the current row and a later row, for example, when calculating the time until the next event, determining the next event in a sequence, or analyzing trends in time series data.

 <CTA />